 The University also owns a 60-acre Nature Site bordering Chillisquaque Creek a few miles from the campus.
 The property is used in laboratory work under the environmental science program, but also is open to all members of the University community for research or visiting.

 One of the historic buildings on University Avenue, the Robert Lowry House, immediately opposite the President’s House, was renovated to provide campus administrative offices.
-The home was built in 1856 by The Reverend Joseph P. Tustin, then secretary of the Board of Trustees.
+The home was built in 1856 by the Rev. Joseph P. Tustin, then secretary of the Board of Trustees.
 Robert Lowry wrote some of his most famous hymns during his residence in the house from 1869-75.
 The home was later acquired by William C. Bartol, a distinguished member of the faculty from 1881-1928, from whose heirs the University purchased the property in 1984.

 The Seventh Street Café, built in 1948 as a student recreation center with a snack bar called the Bison, later served as a psychology lab, a biology lab, and a piano lab until 1993, when it was renovated and renamed.
 The building, which includes exterior and interior student lounge areas and a coffee bar, also contains a craft center called the Seventh Street Studio, which includes a studio as well as a MakerSpace annex.
 These two areas are equipped with a wide range of traditional and modern tools.
 The studio area has five pottery wheels, two kilns, nine sewing machines, a black and white darkroom, and an array of materials.
 The MakerSpace annex includes high-tech fabrication machines such as 3D printers, a laser cutter, 3D scanners, a vacuum former, a vinyl cutter, a CNC router, and various woodworking tools.